GeraldoHendriks/GeraldoHendriks/README.md

 - And much more 😉

 **Current setup:**
- - Linux Mint 🐧
+ - Kubuntu 🐧
- - Qtile Window Manager 🪟
+ - KDE Plasma 🪟
- - LightDM 🔐
+ - SDDM 🔐

 <!-- Connections -->